bluebird78999/weex/doc/references/slider-neighbor.md

 ## Events

-- `change`: triggerd when the slide’s index is changed.
+- `change`: triggerd when the index of `slider-neighbor` is changed.
 The event object contains the attribute of `index`, which is the index number of the currently shown slide.

 **common events**: check out the [common events](https://weex-project.io/references/references/common-event.html)